Adding a SoundFont with MPTK is easy. A quick summary could be:

-MPTK is based on SoundFont, a kind of library which contains hundred sounds of instruments as piano, sax, drum, …).
+The MPTK synthesizer is based on SoundFonts.
+It’s a kind of library which contains the samples associated to each instruments (as piano, sax, drum, …).
 The description of how to use each sounds for each keys, velocities, effects, controllers is quite complex.
 Happily the complexity is hidden by Maestro!

 SoundFont(R) is a registered trademark of E-mu Systems, Inc.